Monday

 • Group 3: Workshop Poems Due.
 Bring sufficient copies for the entire class

-• Group 2: Peer Critiques
+• Group 2: Peer Reviews

 Saturday